danielabar/meblog/src/markdown/rails-kafka-consumer.md

 With the `ProductInventoryForm` model in place, we have all the validation rules needed to replace the nested conditionals that are in the consumer.
 The next step is to introduce a service to make use of the model for validity checks, and to do the product updating.
 Unlike models, views, and controllers, a service is not a built-in Rails concept, but its very useful as a place for organizing business logic.

-Create a new directory `app/services` in your project, and add the `UpdateProductInventoryService` class:
+Create a new directory `app/services` in your project, and add the `UpdateProductInventoryService` class as shown below:

 ```ruby
 # app/services/update_product_inventory_service.rb